DesperC/Awesome-Splatoon3-Hacking/README.md

 Nova is finally a functioning weapon.

-and thats basically everything about splatoon 3 modding. the next sections and sub sections of the tutorial are just to be used as reference points for how to do specific things. think of it as the Splatoon 3 API Documentation.

 # Specific Weapon Parameters
 This section will have sub sections that all focus on telling you where and how to modify more specific weapon functionality. general functions of a class will not be covered as they are either unimportant or easy to understand yourself.
+If you dont see a specific variable in the wepon you're editing, try adding that variable.
+For example, dualies dodge number is based on the `RepeatCnt` variable.
+However, that variable only shows up on tetras.
+This is because it's left at the default value (2) for all other dualies.
+All you need to do in this case is add that variable in the same place and in the same way you see it on tetras.

+This section will not cover everything you can do.
+Just some interesting things you can start with

 ### Ink Consumption
 Down in the `WeaponParam` section for your weapon you will find a variable called `InkConsume` this variable tells the game how much ink to remove from the tank **per shot**.